1. How large is the New Writers Project, and how many poets and fiction writers do you accept every year?

 4. Aside from The Michener Center’s generous fellowship, what are the biggest differences between that program and the New Writers Project?

 One main difference is that the New Writers Project is a two-year program, while Michener students are in school for three years.
 Students should consider how the length of a program fits with their other commitments and how soon they would like to complete their studies.
 The other major difference between the two programs is that NWP students teach — literature and creative writing, which includes leading workshops — and MCW students have no teaching duties.
-Here again, each student needs to consider what sort of experience he or she hopes to gain from attending a certain program.
+Here again, students need to consider what sort of experience they hope to gain from attending a certain program.